subtributary/musings/docs/customizing.md

 # Customizing

 The frontend of Musings can be customized, but it is a technical process not meant for the end user.
-If end user customization is desired, a user-friendly tool complete with sanitization should be used.
+If end user customization is required, a user-friendly tool complete with sanitization should be used.
 This document details the technical process of customizing Musings.

 ## Customization areas

 Customization is performed by modifying files within the repository or deployment.
 The following areas are intended to be customized:

 - Styles ("web/src/scss/" and "web/static/css/")
 - Scripts ("web/src/ts/" and "web/static/js/")
+- Other static assets ("web/static/\<type\>")
 - Templates ("web/templates/")
- - Media ("web/static/media/")

 Other areas of the codebase should be considered internal and should not be edited per deployment.